streamr-dev/network/docs/docs/streamr-network/incentives/network-penalties.md

 To avoid being slashed ensure that your node is connectable and up to the challenge of distributing data on the sponsored stream.
 Running [redundant nodes](../network-roles/operators#node-redundancy-factor) is an excellent way to protect yourself against slashing.

 ## False flag slashing
-Nodes spot test each other in Sponsorships.
-A false flag slashing happens when a node that votes in the minority of the reviewing nodes.

-For example, 7 nodes spot test a node.
-If you vote "no" and the other 6 vote "yes" then you will receive a small penalty.
-Voting incorrectly may indicate a problem with your node's connectivity.
+Nodes regularly spot test each other in Sponsorships, and raise flags if they think another Operator is not online and doing the work.
+A flag stake is placed to back up the claim.
+A number of reviewers are selected to validate the flag by also testing the flagged Operator and voting.
+The flagger loses the flag stake due to a false flag when the majority of flag reviewers vote that the flagged Operator is actually fine, and the flag was therefore deemed invalid.
+See node inspections for more information on the node flagging process and parameters.

 See [node inspections](./node-inspection.md) for more information on the node flagging process and parameters.